HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf223.md

 === "Containers"
     Results of DX sizing tests for rendering in a small Kubernetes configuration are now available.
 This guidance presents the key performance indicators (KPIs) and discusses how adjustments to the pod configuration can make improvements in the responsiveness of the system.
 For more information, see the topic [Sizing guidance for rendering in a Kubernetes small configuration](../../guide_me/performance_tuning/kubernetes/rendering_small_config.md).

+### New documentation for configuring IMDS hop limit

+=== "Containers"
+    The new topic [Configuring the IMDS hop limit](../../get_started/system_requirements/kubernetes/imds_limit.md) provides steps for setting the Instance Metadata Service (IMDS) `http-put-response-hop-limit` to `2`.
+This configuration is to prevent pods from getting stuck in a `Pending` state due to IMDSv2 access issues.

 ### Notice of deprecation of non-OCI-based registry for Harbor Helm chart repository